cf73/idisaved2/content/collections/pages/nobart-calendar.md

         content:
           -
             type: text
-            text: 'This unusual “June to May” calendar promoted both the new Zodiac paper by Kimberly Clark Co. and the annual Indianapolis 500 car race, held on Memorial Day.
-It also featured illustrators from the marketing firm Nobart Design.'
+            text: 'Tom was asked to design this unusual “June to May” calendar to promote both the new' -
+            type: text
+            marks:
+              -
+                type: bold
+            text: ' Zodiac paper'
+          -
+            type: text
+            text: ' by Kimberly Clark Co. and the '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'annual Indianapolis 500 car race,'
+          -
+            type: text
+            text: ' held on Memorial Day.
+The marketing firm that commissioned this design, Nobart Design, also published the calendar to feature their illustrators.'
     type: text
     enabled: true
   -